-11. These Guidelines define ESG factors as "indicators used to analyse a (investee) company's prospects" (OECD, 2016)17 which are based on measures of its performance on environmental, social, and corporate governance criteria18.
-The investments by pension funds are long-term and are therefore exposed to the longer-term financial risks.
+These Guidelines define ESG factors as "indicators used to analyse a (investee) company's prospects" (OECD, 2016)19 which are based on measures of its performance on environmental, social, and corporate governance criteria.
+20 The investments by pension funds are long-term and are therefore exposed to longer-term risks.
 ESG risks and opportunities include those related to environmental issues (including climate change), social issues, unsustainable business or unsound corporate governance practices.
-According to the definition by the United Nations Principles of Responsible Investment, environmental issues relate to "the quality and functioning of the natural environment and natural systems", social issues relate to "the rights, well-being and interest of people and communities", and governance issues relate to "the governance of companies and other investee entities."
-19 Most ESG risks and opportunities have a long-term nature and therefore are obviously relevant for long-term investors such as pension funds.
-In particular, complex and difficult to predict effects of climate change and related regulatory responses may have a long-term character and may not be immediately and fully reflected in financial markets.
+According to the definition by the Principles for Responsible Investment, environmental issues relate to "the quality and functioning of the natural environment and natural systems"; social issues relate to "the rights, well-being and interest of people and communities"; and governance issues relate to "the governance of companies and other investee entities."21 Most ESG risks and opportunities have a long-term nature and therefore are obviously relevant for long-term investors such as pension funds.
+In particular, complex and difficult-to-predict effects of climate change and related regulatory responses may have a long-term character and may not be immediately and fully reflected in financial markets.